 The unfortunate answer is no; Guinness is not gluten free.
 All it takes is one look at the ingredient label to recognize that this beer is not safe., As described above, barley is the main ingredient used in the production of Guinness.
 Barley is a grain that contains gluten, and those with celiac disease and gluten sensitivity must avoid it.

 Because of the malted barley gluten proteins, this beer tests over the 20 ppm gluten level.
 Any beer made from wheat or barley is unsafe for those with celiac or gluten intolerance.

 Gluten is a protein naturally present in some plants (like wheat, rye, and barley).
 This gluten-containing grain is not easily digested in the small intestines by the enzymes in the human body.

 As a result, it can trigger symptoms in people with celiac and high sensitivity, which could be autoimmune and severe, as seen in those with celiac disease, or mild, like abdominal cramps, bloating, rashes, and diarrhea, as seen in those with non-celiac gluten sensitivity also called gluten intolerance.

 What About Other Non-Gluten Free Beer?

-There is a common misconception that light beers (like Stella Artois, Corona beer, Bud Light, Bud Light Lime, Miller Light, and Michelob Ultra) are gluten-free because some test under 20ppm, but this is not true.
+There is a common misconception that light beers (like Stella Artois, Corona beer, Bud Light, Bud Light Lime, Miller Light, and Michelob Ultra) are gluten-free because some test under 20ppm, but this is false.
 These beers, as with most conventional beers, are made with barley.
-They become light only because enzymes are added during the production process that breaks down the barley's carbohydrates, leaving a more transparent liquid.
+They become light only because enzymes are added during the production process that break down the barley’s carbohydrates, leaving a more transparent liquid.

 As I discussed in the article, Is Corona Gluten Free, ELISA testing is inaccurate for fermented beer, making it difficult to know the actual gluten content in a beer.